NixOS/nix/doc/manual/src/glossary.md

     - the store object is signed by one of the `trusted-public-keys`
     - the substituter is in the `trusted-substituters` list
     - the `no-require-sigs` option has been set to disable signature checking
-    - the store object is a derivation
-    - the store object is the realisation of a fixed-output derivation
+    - the store object is *output-addressed*; this includes derivations, the outputs of content-addressed derivations, and the outputs of fixed-output derivations.

   - [purity]{#gloss-purity}\
     The assumption that equal Nix derivations when run always produce